-Save energy in Kean University, NJ.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Kean University, NJ.
+Call Fortress Exteriors for a free consultation!

 Liberty Hall suffered damage from the Revolutionary War by both British and American troops, and the property featured prominently in the Revolutionary War's Battle of Connecticut Farms.
 The property was restored and Livingston continued to maintain the gardens and grounds as governor until his 1790 death.
 The estate passed to Livingston's son, future Associate Justice of the United States Supreme Court Henry Brockholst Livingston.
 In 1798, the house was sold to George Belasise, Lord Bolingbroke and his wife Isabella.
 The new owners established an English boxwood maze that still stands today and made extensive additions to the principal outbuildings of the property, established or improved a large hot house, and developed the gardens, introducing rare shrubs and trees to the grounds, and possibly laying out the grounds west of the mansion.